louislam/redbean-node/docs/Counting.md

 # Counting
-Counting records is very easy with RedBeanPHP.
+Counting records is very easy with RedBeanNode.
 For instance, to count all beans of type book use:

 ```javascript
 let numOfBooks = R.count('book');